codingphun/amazon-sagemaker-workshop/README.md

 **BEFORE attempting any of the workshops, please review the Prerequisites below and complete any actions that are required.**

-# Workshops

-- [**Introduction to SageMaker**](Introduction) - This workshop demonstrates the main features of SageMaker via a set of straightforward examples for common use cases.

-- [**SageMaker Built-in Algorithms**](Built-in-Algorithms) - The focus of this workshop is on SageMaker's built-in algorithms.
-These algorithms are ready-to-use, scalable, and provide many other conveniences.
-The workshop shows how to use SageMaker's built-in algorithms via hosted Jupyter notebooks, the AWS CLI, and the SageMaker console.

 # Prerequisites

 ## AWS Account